assertj/assertj/README.md

 To help you replace JUnit assertions by AssertJ ones, follow the steps described [**here**](https://github.com/joel-costigliola/assertj-core/wiki/Converting-JUnit-assertions-to-AssertJ-Assertions), they are based on regex search and replace.

-## <a name="fest-assertj"/>FEST and AssertJ
+## <a name="fest-assertj"/>Why having forked Fest Assert ?

 AssertJ is a fork of FEST Assert a great project I have contributed to during 3 years, so why having forked it ?

+Well there are two main reasons :
-Well the main reason is that FEST 2.0 will only provide a limited set of assertions (even less than FEST 1.x), and I felt on the contrary that it should have provided more assertions.
+* FEST 2.0 will only provide a limited set of assertions, far less than Fest 2.0M10 and even less than FEST 1.x.
-This is why I forked FEST and created **AssertJ : to provide a rich set of assertions, simple and easy to use.**
+* FEST is not enough open to users demands and contributions.

-Another difference is that AssertJ will be more open than FEST regarding users demands and contributions, any resonable requests to enrich AssertJ assertions is welcome since we know it will be useful to someone.
+On the contrary **AssertJ goal is to provide a rich set of assertions** and any resonable requests to enrich AssertJ assertions is welcome as we know it will be useful to someone.
 Said otherwise, AssertJ is **community driven**, we listen to our users because AssertJ is built for them.

+If you feel that some assertion is missing, please [**fill a ticket**](https://github.com/joel-costigliola/assertj-core/issues) or even better make a contribution !

 _Joel Costigliola  (AssertJ creator)_